Frequently Asked Questions

 Fostering Success Program

 There are NOT any age requirements to participate in Fostering Success, although some of the resources we are able to connect students with do have certain age requirements attached.
-Many higher education programs require that youth were in foster care after a certain age, however, this is not a requirement to participate in Fostering Success.
+Many higher education programs similar to Fostering Success, require that youth were in foster care after a certain age, however, this is not a requirement to participate here at the UA.
 Any current or future UA students that have experienced foster care at any point in their lives, are struggling with homelessness, or lack a support system to help guide them through being a college student are welcome to join our program.
 Just click on the red JOIN button on the top right of this page to get started.

 Natural supports are essentially people that are in your life that are not paid to be there.
 Some examples of supports that are part of a system include teachers, case managers, counselors, foster parents, group home staff, probation officers, and life skills case managers or mentors.
 Many of these supports are not individuals that will continue to provide guidance and support to a youth once their case closes or once the youth reaches a certain age.